-These policies include procedures for dealing with potentially price-sensitive information which includes referral to the CEO and company secretary for a determination as to disclosure required.
-The ASX liaison person is the company secretary.
+These policies include procedures for dealing with potentially price-sensitive information which includes referral to the Managing Director and CEO and Head of Corporate Communications and Investor Relations for a determination as to disclosure required.
+The ASX liaison person is the Head of Corporate Communications and Investor Relations.